Colonial-Dev/fishtank/README.md

 FROM fedora-toolbox:latest

 # Copy my user into the container.
-PRESET preset cp-user $USER
+PRESET cp-user
 # Fix Unix and SELinux permission issues with rootless mounting of host files.
-PRESET preset bind-fix
+PRESET bind-fix
 # Mount the SSH agent socket into the container.
 (Implies bind-fix)
-PRESET preset ssh-agent
+PRESET ssh-agent

 # Copy my GNU Stow .dotfiles directory into the container.
 ADD --chown $USER:$USER -- $HOME/.dotfiles /home/$USER/.dotfiles